-EdWeek’s Teacher Book Club Just in case you missed Lisa’s recent post that linked to EdWeek’s Book Club, I’ll list some of the books that were chosen especially for teachers.
+EdWeek’s Teacher Book Club Just in case you missed our recent post that linked to EdWeek’s Book Club, here are some of the books that were chosen especially for teachers.
 It’s definitely worth checking out!

 Focus: Elevating the Essentials to Radically Improve Student Learning by Mike Schmoker: This book is about taking a back-to-basics approach to education.

 Teach Like a Champion: 49 Techniques that Put Students on the Path to College by Doug Lemov: This book offers proven techniques that teachers can use to raise student achievement.

 Fires in the Mind: What Kids Can Tell Us About Motivation and Mastery by Kathleen Cushman: This book discusses ways teachers can help their students feel more engaged and inspired.

 The Hardest Questions Aren’t on the Test by Linda F. Nathan: This book explores solutions to issues related to teaching, race, and achievement.